-To supplement cash flow in the short-term, the Company maintains an agreement with an entity controlled by affiliates of the Company for up to \$200,000 of borrowing availability.
-As of December 31, 2019, the Company had borrowings on this revolving credit facility of \$30,000.
+To supplement cash flow in the short-term, the Company maintains an agreement with an entity controlled by affiliates of the Company for up to \$200,000 of borrowing availability, as discussed in Note 8 above.
+As of December 31, 2020, the Company had borrowings on this revolving credit facility of \$30,000.
 The Company will continue to monitor its operations to determine if additional cost savings measures need to be implemented to improve cash flow and continue as a going concern.